 These amounts are generally not enough coverage for all parties in an accident.
 Most insurers offer liability coverage amounting to $1,000,000.
 Moving from your residence can impact auto insurance rates.
 Your premium rates may increase if you move, especially if your commute time to and from your job increases or decreases.
 If you move to a rental property, you may pay more compared to a home.

 3. Insurance Costs Can Change Based on Your Age

 As a person gets older, insurance companies will charge you different rates based on your age category.

 Teenagers Pay Higher Rates Than Adult Drivers

-Do you have a teenager who is old enough to get their driver’s license soon?
-Your rates may increase if you buy your teen a new vehicle or add them as a driver to your insurance.
+Do you have a teen driver who is old enough to get their driver's license soon?
+Car insurance prices may increase if you buy your teen a new vehicle or add them as a driver to your insurance.
 Younger people tend to pay higher car insurance rates.
 Insurers presume that most teens have less driving experience compared to their older counterparts.
 Auto insurance statistics also show that teenage drivers, ages 16 to 19, are three times more likely to be in a car accident compared to people ages 30 to 40.
 Although they make up only seven percent of all licensed drivers, they account for 10 percent of all fatal accidents.

 Insurers Charge Older Drivers Higher Rates

 People older than 75 can also pay more money compared to people in their 30s and 40s because of health issues.
 Insurers believe this demographic sometimes has slower reflexes and poorer eyesight that can affect their driving ability.
 They often charge older adults the same rates as drivers under 25 years old.